 Assign user and device profiles in Microsoft Intune

 You create a profile, and it includes all the settings you entered.
-The next step is to deploy or "assign" the profile to your Azure Active Directory (Azure AD) user or device groups.
+The next step is to deploy or "assign" the profile to your user or device groups.
 When it's assigned, the users and devices receive your profile, and the settings you entered are applied.

 This article shows you how to assign a profile, and includes some information on using scope tags on your profiles.

 When a profile is removed or no longer assigned to a device, different things can happen, depending on the settings in the profile.
 The settings are based on CSPs, and each CSP can handle the profile removal differently.
 For example, a setting might keep the existing value, and not revert back to a default value.
 The behavior is controlled by each CSP in the operating system.
 For a list of Windows CSPs, see configuration service provider (CSP) reference.